 In addition to being a major economic centre for oil and gas, Edmonton serves as the provincial capital, which brings numerous government jobs to the region.

 Edmonton has also built a global reputation for its retail industry.
-Home to North America's largest shopping mall, the city is also the location of North America's largest open air retail development and has been innovative in placing retail shopping centres in central urban, rather than suburban, districts.
+Home to North America's largest shopping mall, the city is also the location of North America's largest open-air retail development and has been innovative in placing retail shopping centres in central urban, rather than suburban, districts.
 This makes it easy to find a downtown Edmonton condo with access to some of the best shopping in Edmonton.